carlanj/Drone_RL/README.md

 - Allows fine-grained velocity/yaw control
 - More sensitive to tuning and exploration noise

-All three are trained and evaluated in the same LiDAR-based environment with the same reward model so the comparison is fair across policy families (on-policy vs off-policy) and action spaces (discrete vs continuous):contentReference[oaicite:23]{index=23}.
+All three are trained and evaluated in the same LiDAR-based environment with the same reward model so the comparison is fair across policy families (on-policy vs off-policy) and action spaces (discrete vs continuous)

 ---